SUMMARY

 Professional highlights

-- Dr. Murad is the director of an Evidence-Based Practice Center (EPC) as designated by the Agency for Healthcare Research and Quality (AHRQ).
-2014-present.
+- Director, Evidence-Based Practice Centers, Agency for Healthcare Research and Quality, 2014-present.